Owhab/LocalChat/README.md

 - MinGW-w64 or Visual Studio with C++ support
 - Git for Windows
 - Windows 7 or higher
+- **Note**: For best visual experience on Windows, use Windows Terminal or PowerShell instead of Command Prompt

 ## 🚀 Installation & Setup